-Ossic says that 3D sound isn’t as simple as using a multi-driver array — like the eight drivers used in the Ossic X — you need to take relative space and even the shape of the listener’s ears into account.
-The Ossic X automatically calibrate themselves to your head and torso as soon as you put them on, enabling more accurate sound placement.
+So what was Ossic?
+The company made a name for itself by noting that 3D sound isn’t as simple as using a multidriver array — like the eight drivers used in the Ossic X — rather, you need to take relative space and even the shape of the listener’s ears into account.
+The Ossic X promised to automatically calibrate themselves to your head and torso as soon as you put them on, enabling more accurate sound placement.

-The real difference comes when you move your head.
+The real difference was said to come when you would move your head.
 Instead of the sound moving with you, as with most headphones, the sound stays put — turn your head to hear something behind you, and suddenly it’s coming from in front of your face, at least as far as your ears are concerned.